external-mirrors/buffybox/README.md

 Buffyboard is a touch-enabled on-screen keyboard running on the Linux framebuffer.
 It's primarily intended for vampire hunting[^1] but you can also use it as a general purpose keyboard.

-Buffyboard uses [lvgl] for input processing and rendering.
+Buffyboard uses [LVGL] for input processing and rendering.
 Key events are forwarded directly to the kernel via a uinput device.
 Since the latter emulates a hardware keyboard, the terminal keymap must match with buffyboard's layout or else on-screen keys might not produce the correct result.

 # Status